RippleMatch nabs $6M for a diversity-focused graduate recruitment platform powered by AI – TechCrunch

 LinkedIn, with 645 million users in 200 countries, is the undisputed leader when it comes to being the world’s biggest network of professionals, a position that it uses to leverage products in areas like recruitment and e-learning.
 But in achieving that size, it hasn’t really developed products for a more targeted approach for specific verticals or audiences.
-And that has opened the field of a wide variety of startups to fill in the gaps and compete with it.
-Today, one these hopefuls — a startup called RippleMatch that has built a recruitment platform to help organizations specifically to connect with recent graduates from more diverse backgrounds that match their needs — is announcing a Series A of $6 million to do just that.
+And that has opened the field to a wide variety of startups to fill in the gaps and compete with it.
+Today, one of these hopefuls — a startup called RippleMatch that has built a recruitment platform to help organizations specifically to connect with recent graduates from more diverse backgrounds that match their needs — is announcing a Series A of $6 million to do just that.

-The funding — which will be used to expand the platform as well as for business development — is being led by G20 Ventures, with Work-Bench, and previous investors Accomplice, Bullpen Capital, and AlleyCorp. also participating.
+The funding, which will be used to expand the platform, as well as for business development, is being led by G20 Ventures, with Work-Bench, and previous investors Accomplice, Bullpen Capital, and AlleyCorp. also participating.

-The company is not disclosing its valuation but from what I understand is that it’s a “material step up”, as it has been on a steady growth curve and counts companies like Pfizer, TripAdvisor, and Qualtrics among its customer base.
+The company is not disclosing its valuation, but from what I understand it’s a “material step up,” as it has been on a steady growth curve and counts companies like Pfizer, TripAdvisor, and Qualtrics among its customer base.
 This is also the first significant outside money that it has raised.
 RippleMatch’s very first funding, in fact, was the signing bonus that co-founder Eric Ho had received when he once got a job at Facebook.
 “It was the need to pay that back that led us to raising this Series A,” joked Andrew Myers, the other co-founder who is also the CEO.

 Myers and Ho met and started the company when they were still students at Yale University.
 Ho was about to graduate, but Myers was still in the thick of his undergrad degree, which he still has yet to complete (and, as is the way of tech founders, may never finish).